briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 **Trial 3:** The mixture quickly formed a homogenous goo and did not burn (thanks to constant stirring).
 After 10 minutes I poured the goo into a separate container.
 While Finer Cooking's thickeners page suggested the cornstarch mixture should bubble then simmer, I suspect the article was written about solutions with lower concentrations of cornstarch.

-**Sugar Syrup:** Previously I wasn't quite sure what the purpose of the sugar was in all of the recipes, but after consulting [The Joy of Baking](https://www.joyofbaking.com/StagesOfCookedSugar.html), I'm beginning to think the 290º F target in Claire's reci means
+**Sugar Syrup:** Previously I wasn't quite sure what the purpose of the sugar was in all of the recipes, but after consulting [The Joy of Baking](https://www.joyofbaking.com/StagesOfCookedSugar.html), I'm beginning to think the 290º F target in Claire's recipe was to ride the line between soft and hard crack stage.
+Since I still don't have a candy thermometer, I'll be using this [BBC](https://www.bbc.co.uk/food/techniques/how_to_test_for_stages_of_sugar_syrup#:~:text=To%20check%20your%20sugar%20syrup,up%20the%20ball%20of%20syrup.) hack of cooling samples of the sugar syrup in ice water as it cools.
+Once the target soft/hard crack texture is reached, I'll cut the heat and begin slowly incorporating the cornstarch goo.
+I'm a bit worried
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTY0OTg2MjYsMTM4ODQ3MjQsNTQwND
+eyJoaXN0b3J5IjpbMTIwNzUxNDQ1NSwxMzg4NDcyNCw1NDA0ND
-QxMzIwLC00MzcxNDU4ODUsLTQ3MzYyNzcyLDE2NDYwMDY3MjUs
+EzMjAsLTQzNzE0NTg4NSwtNDczNjI3NzIsMTY0NjAwNjcyNSwt
-LTE3NDgyMjUyNzQsMTc5NTYxOTkwN119
+MTc0ODIyNTI3NCwxNzk1NjE5OTA3XX0=
 -->